 This the the blogging platform that many professional internet marketers use, abuse, talk and brag about.
 This is what they are referring to when they say you need to have your own “free hosted WordPress blog“.

 It’s a free software and almost every tool that is created for it like plug-ins and themes is free.
-By the way, you can hire me if you need help in customizing your WP themes.

 One of the top advantages of this software is that it is regularly maintained and updated so it can keep up with the fast changing internet technology.